Skip to content

 1) Setup

-1. Thickness → Normal (Thin / Normal / Thick). point
+1. Thickness -- set to Normal (Thin / Normal / Thick) Normal thickness

-2. Entity Snap ON point
+2. Entity Snap ON Entity Snap ON

 2) Draw the Directrix and Set the UCS Origin